People should know the warning signs that a dog is about to attack in order to avoid becoming a dog bite victim.

 People should be extremely cautious around unfamiliar dogs, as well as their own canines when they are acting out of character, as reported by Cesarsway.com.

 If you have been bitten by a dog in Connecticut, you may want to speak with an attorney about your legal options and rights.
-Dog owners are subject to certain laws in Connecticut, and must keep their dogs under control at all times.
-Whether you have had to undergo surgical procedures to repair the damage caused by a dog attack, or you have missed work because of a dog bite injury, a lawyer may offer essential information that will help with your case.
+Dog owners are subject to certain laws in Connecticut and must keep their dogs under control at all times.
+Whether you have had to undergo surgical procedures to repair the damage caused by a dog attack or you have missed work because of a dog bite injury, a lawyer may offer essential information that will help with your case.
 Call 203-212-9075 or contact us online for a free consultation.